gitManuTech/Manutech-SITE/README.md

 # Hello! / Olá!

-Hello there, my name is João Paulo Ferrari Sant' Ana and this is a group project!
+Hello there, this is ManuTech and this is a group project!

 # Introduction